sergeivolodin/SafeContinuousStateRL/README.md

 4. Install requirements: `pip install -r requirements.txt`.
 Install tensorflow-gpu by `conda install -c anaconda tensorflow-gpu`
 5. Run all settings by calling `run_all.sh`
 6. It will produce `output/*.output` files and `output/figures/*.pdf` files, as well as will output run information to `run_*.txt`
+7. Run the `analyze_run.ipynb` notebook to produce figures

 ## Project structure
-1. `experiment.py` the main file containing one experiment (loading agent, training, computing metrics)
+1. `experiment.py` is the main file containing one experiment (loading agent, training, computing metrics)
-2. `saferl.py` defines a `ConstrainedEnvironment` and the `ConstrainedAgent` abstract classes as well as helpers and the code to create a safe environment `make_safe_env`
+2. `saferl.py` defines a `ConstrainedEnvironment` and the `ConstrainedAgent` abstract classes as well as helpers and the function to create a safe environment `make_safe_env`
 3. `sppo.py` implements Projected Proximal Policy Optimization
 4. `baselines.py` implements CPO and a random agent
 5. `cartpole_safety_sdqn.ipynb` is the (non-working) implementation of sDQN